-- 1. Start Oracle Universal Installer (OUI) by running setup.exe from the Oracle home directory. - 2.
-On the Select Installation Option screen select Install database software only. - 3.
-On the Grid Installation Options screen, select the product to install, for example "Oracle Real Application Clusters database software installation." - 4.
-Select the nodes on which you want to install the database software. - Select the database edition to install. - Specify an Oracle Home user, or choose to use a Windows-built in user for the software installation owner. - On the Specify Installation Location screen, enter a path to the Oracle base directory and the software location (Oracle home directory). - 8.
+- Start Oracle Universal Installer (OUI) by running setup.exe from the Oracle home directory. - 2.
+On the Select Configuration Option screen select Set Up Software Only. - 3.
+Select the nodes on which you want to install the database software. - 4.
+Select the database edition to install. - Specify an Oracle Home user, or choose to use a Windows-built in user for the software installation owner. - 6.
+On the Specify Installation Location screen, enter a path to the Oracle base directory and the software location (Oracle home directory). - 7.
 On the Summary screen, verify your selections, then click Install.

-2.9.2 Use ASMCA to Configure an ACFS Mount Point
+2.9.2 Using Oracle ASMCA to Configure an ACFS Mount Point

-Oracle Automatic Storage Management Configuration Assistant (ASMCA) enables you to create an Oracle Automatic Storage Management Cluster File System (Oracle ACFS) mount point which is used in the "common file location" step of Oracle Database Configuration Assistant (DBCA).
+Oracle Automatic Storage Management Configuration Assistant (Oracle ASMCA) enables you to create an Oracle Automatic Storage Management Cluster File System (Oracle ACFS)

+mount point which is used in the "common file location" step of Oracle Database Configuration Assistant (DBCA).